iszczesniak/cpp/references/index.md

 * returning a result from a function by reference,

-* referencing data in an object member field.
+* referencing data in an object member field,

+* accessing data read-only (a const reference).

 We say that a reference *binds to* data, which means something like *points to*, though "points to" is used when talking about pointers.